devmeng/skinlib.release/README.md

 Then, the point is project having overridden the function of **LayoutInflater.Factory2** for creating the application's views with new skins.
 And when application loads new skin for its views, manager of skins always notifies skin factory to apply skin for views.

 How to attach the skin resources when we apply skins?
-The project instantiating **Resources** of skins in this vers.(after v1.0.0 will research how to instantiate it by reflection) about this question.
+The project had instantiated **Resources** of skins in this version.
 After that, project will use skin resources entity for getting the resources' id by its name in the skins packages that what you had packaged, so you have to keep the resources' name between application and skin packages to same.

 ## Config Environment